 In the ten years that we have been working with Blueberry Therapeutics, our team has advised the company with regard to its acquisition of certain assets from AstraZeneca and its subsequent fundraising activities.
 The team that worked on the transaction were Simon Wallwork, Rhian Owen, Mark Warburton, Sophie Fleetwood and Marie Readey.

 Simon and Rhian are established specialists in life sciences and have a wealth of connections across the North West, namely Alderley Park, where Blueberry Therapeutics is based, and Sci Tech Daresbury.

-You can call us on 0161 969 3131 or provide some further information on our contact form and we will be in touch.
+If you have any questions or queries you’d like to talk through with our team, you can call us on 0161 969 3131 or fill in our contact form and one of the team will be in touch.